Petrelli/zhe/_pages/about.md

 ## What's New
 ---

-Students taking the China Communications re-examination, please visit this [link](../download/ChinaCom/re-exam.pdf) to check the relevant requirements.
+Students enrolled in China Communications are requested to send me (zhezhang@njupt.edu.cn) their group information as soon as possible.

 ## For Prospective Students
 ---